xoofx/xoofx.github.io/_posts/2018-04-06-porting-unity-to-coreclr.md

 So, in order for a GC to be really efficient with the codegen, it is usually using what is called a young generation where newly allocated objects are stored.
 It is much faster to allocate within this young generation, because it is only a matter of advancing a pointer in memory instead of going through more complicated allocation patterns (e.g a free list to scan - as for example C++ malloc is often working).
 When this young collection is full, the GC will stop the threads and identify the objects to move from gen0 to gen1.
 How is this working?
 By using write barriers, a small code that is executed whenever you store a reference of an object into another field object (or to a static field) and that will record that you may have store a reference of a gen0 object to an older gen1/gen2 object.
 In order to be able to move these objects to an older collection, the GC will have to copy the data to another memory location and to update the pointers that were referencing these gen0 objects.

-Obviously, lots of reference to these gen0 objects can come from from the stack, so even when the GC is doing this small gen0 collection, it has to go through the stack to collect the gen0 object references, called **stack roots**.
+Obviously, lots of reference to these gen0 objects can come from the stack, so even when the GC is doing this small gen0 collection, it has to go through the stack to collect the gen0 object references, called **stack roots**.
 This is where it gets impossible for a C++ codegen to fight against a GC aware codegen, mainly because a GC aware codegen knows exactly where are these GC references at almost any point in the code (though usually, you use what is called stack maps at well know points to reduce the number of places where you need this information).
 Not only the GC is able to track these object references on the stack but it is also often able to do this on registers directly!
 When a GC has a precise information of the stack roots, it can quickly iterate on these stack root memory locations, and update these managed references.

 But with a non aware GC codegen, you can't update stack roots like this because you don't know exactly where they are.
 So instead, non aware GC codegen has to use what is called a "**conservative GC for stack roots**".
 Typically, the GC will have to scan the whole stack memory (not only the stack roots), on every pointer size (usually aligned, so it can iterate on a pointer size) and try to determine if a particular memory location *could be* a reference to a managed object.
 The _"could be"_ is where it gets difficult and dirty: usually, the GC has to compare a upper/lower bound of a memory to check if an object reference belongs to some GC owned memory.
 So what's the problem, we get the reference too no?